 Off-Road Recreational Vehicle Accidents

-Although accidents are unavoidable at times, if it happened due to the negligence of another, you may be eligible to be compensated for the various losses that are a direct result from this action.
+Although accidents are unavoidable at times, if it happened due to the negligence of another, you may be eligible to be compensated for the various losses that are a direct result of this action.
 This can be in the form of damages that help you pay for medical bills and regain some of the wages that may have been lost.
-It is your right to sue for damages and simply not wanting to be" litigious" is not a valid reason to refrain from this pursuit.
+It is your right to sue for damages and simply not wanting to be “litigious” is not a valid reason to refrain from this pursuit.

 If you or your loved one has been injured in an off-road recreational vehicle accident, it is very important to contact an experienced personal injury lawyer as soon as possible.

 If your off-road vehicle accident was caused by the negligence of another person, you only have two years after the date of your injury to file a lawsuit against the negligent party for the injuries you sustained.
 According to the Colorado Revised Statutes § 13-80-102, this time period, which is also known as a statute of limitations or SOL, prevents the injured party from filing a lawsuit for damages arising out of a tort claim after a certain period of time has passed.
 Therefore, it is very important to contact a personal injury attorney in Denver to ensure your lawsuit for damages is not barred and that you receive full and fair compensation for your injuries.